voxpupuli/puppet-wildfly/README.md

 BEAKER_set=debian-78-x64 bundle exec rspec spec/acceptance
 ```

 JBoss/Wildfly management is based on three custom types and you can do virtually any JBoss/Wildfly configuration using them.
-So, before build your awesome definition to manage a resource (anything in configurations XML's) or deploy an artifact from my_internal_protocol://, check wildfly::deploy or wildfly::datasources namespace for guidance.
+So, before build your awesome definition to manage a resource (anything in configurations XML's) or deploy an artifact from my_internal_protocol://, check `wildfly::*` (`wildfly::deployment`, `wildfly::datasources::*`, `wildfly::undertow::*`, `wildfly::messaging::*`) for guidance

 *Examples*: